Eliav2/how-react-hooks-work/blog-post.md

 ## Component with complicated lifecycle

-so why do we need to understand all of this? well, in simple cases you don't, but when dealing with a component with a complicated lifecycle you can sometimes get confused by the component's behavior. an example of such component will be [react-xarrow](https://github.com/Eliav2/react-xarrows) which needs to trigger callback on different phases to get the right dimensions and activate animations callbacks on different phases, for that react-xarrows using [react-use-call-onnext-render](https://github.com/Eliav2/react-use-call-onnext-render) to schedule callback for
+so why do we need to understand all of this? well, in simple cases you don't, but when dealing with a component with a complicated lifecycle you can sometimes get confused by the component's behavior. an example of such a component will be [react-xarrow](https://github.com/Eliav2/react-xarrows) which needs to trigger callback on different phases to get the right dimensions and activate animations callbacks on different phases, for that react-xarrows using [react-use-call-onnext-render](https://github.com/Eliav2/react-use-call-onnext-render) to schedule callback for